 If Collaborator fails to match the repository user and a Collaborator user, it will make the Collaborator Administrator the creator and author of the new review.

-If the name of a Collaborator user account coincides with the name of a source-control user account, Collaborator will link these two accounts automatically.
+If the name or email address of a Collaborator user account coincides with the name or email address of a source-control user account, Collaborator will link these two accounts automatically.

 If the names differ, then you should link accounts manually: